 In addition, a person may face reckless abandonment charges of a greater penalty if a child dies as a result of the abandonment.

 How Can You Protect Yourself?
-Get a Free Case Review
+Call a Defense Attorney Today

 Some cases of child abandonment aren't always clear and can fall into a gray area of the law.
 If you're facing child abandonment charges, you should consult with a criminal defense lawyer in your area who may be able to reduce or lessen the severity of penalties in your case or get it dismissed altogether.
-Take the first step by contacting a lawyer today for a free review of your criminal case.
+Take the first step by contacting an experienced criminal defense attorney in your area.